JIM DEROSE-CAMP DIRECTOR, HEAD MEN’S SOCCER COACH-BRADLEY UNIVERSITY

 While Bradley’s on-field success under DeRose is impressive, the accomplishments of his players in the classroom are even more impressive.
 DeRose’s players have collected 15 CoSIDA Academic All-America or NSCAA/adidas Scholar All-American awards, 30 regional and district academic awards and 63 Valley Scholar-Athlete awards.
 In addition, Bradley Soccer has five times received the NCAA Public Recognition Award in honor of the program’s Academic Progress Rate performance, including each of the last three years, and the Braves routinely earn the annual NSCAA Team Academic Award by posting a team-wide GPA better than 3.00.

 DeRose’s career has been marked by more than just player development: he also has grown an impressive coaching tree.
-The large branches of that tree include five former DeRose assistant coaches who have gone on to become NCAA Division I head coaches: Brian Barnett (IUPUI), Jesse Cormier (Vermont and Florida Gulf Coast), Chad Flanders (Central Arkansas), Devin O’Neill (Massachusetts) and Brad Ruzzo (Mercer), and Ronnie Bouemboue (Eastern Illinois).
-Of the 16 assistants who have worked for DeRose at Bradley, 12 continue to serve the game in coaching roles: Ronnie Bouemboue (IUPUI Assistant Coach), Nate Boyden (Loyola Chicago Assistant Coach), Joe Burger (Bradley Assistant Coach), Adrian Cox (The Baldwin School Head Coach), Flanders (Campton United Technical Director), Jeff Gettler (Richmond Strikers Director of Coaching U13-18), Glinton (Impact Soccer Club Boys Technical Director), O’Neill (Western New England Head Coach) and Regan (Bradley Assistant) and Ryan Smith (Bradley assistant).
+The large branches of that tree include five former DeRose assistant coaches who have gone on to become NCAA Division I head coaches: Brian Barnett (IUPUI), Jesse Cormier (Vermont and Florida Gulf Coast), Chad Flanders (Central Arkansas), Devin O’Neill (Massachusetts), Brad Ruzzo (Mercer), and Ronnie Bouemboue (Eastern Illinois).
+Of the 16 assistants who have worked for DeRose at Bradley, 13 continue to serve the game in coaching roles: Nate Boyden (Davis Legacy), Joe Burger (Kansas State Association), Adrian Cox (The Baldwin School Head Coach), Flanders (Aurora University assistant coach and Galaxy S.C.), Jeff Gettler (Richmond Strikers Director of Coaching U13-19), Glinton (New Mexico United in USL Championship), O’Neill (Western New England Head Coach), Regan (Bradley Assistant) and Ryan Smith (Bradley assistant).

 DeRose came to Bradley after spending the 1995 season as the top assistant at the University of Richmond.
 While aiding the rising Spiders program, DeRose also served as the Director of Tournament Operations for the 1995 NCAA Division I Men’s Soccer National Championship, now known as the College Cup.